 - Advanced Settings: Click on Advanced Settings to expand the IdP Role Mapping section to map IdP roles to Contentstack.

 - In the Add Role Mapping section, click on the + ADD ROLE MAPPING link to add new IdP role mapping and enter the following details:

 Likewise, you can add more role mappings for your Contentstack organization.
 To add a new Role mapping, click on + ADD ROLE MAPPING and enter the details.

-- Stack Roles: Assign stacks as well as the corresponding stack-level roles to this role.
-This is an optional step.
+- Stack Roles (optional): Assign stacks as well as the corresponding stack-level roles to this role.

 - Finally, check the Enable IdP Role Mapping checkbox to enable the feature.